 Keyword: Fishing (Page 2)

-You give a man a fish and you feed him for a day, but you teach a man to fish and you’ve saved yourself a fish haven’t you?”
+Give a man a fish and feed him for a day.
+Don’t teach a man to fish… and feed yourself.
+He’s a grown man.
+And fishing’s not that hard.

 1. The more tangled your line is, the better the fishing is around you.
 2. The time available to go fishing shrinks as the fishing season draws nearer.
 3. The least experienced fisherman always catches the biggest fish.